Good Hair…So What?

 If you are a person who uses a lot of product, it is best to wash your hair once a week or every two weeks.

-You do not want to use shampoo every time you wash your hair because conditioner works better for African American hair.
+You do not want to use shampoo every time you wash your hair because conditioner works better for African American textures.
 It is best to wash with shampoo once a month and do a co-wash every week or every two weeks.